Provinces of Canada

 Alberta has two major universities: the University of Alberta, located in Edmonton is the oldest and largest university in the province and the University of Calgary.
 The Athabasca University, in Athabasca focuses on distance learning.

-In addition to the immigration process offered by the federal government, it is also possible to choose one of the Provincial Nominee Programs (PNP) to immigrate to Canada.
+In addition to the immigration process offered by the federal government,) to immigrate to Canada.
 Alberta offers the Alberta Immigrant Nominee Program (AINP), which nominates people who have skills to fill job shortages or are planning to buy or start a business in Alberta, to apply for permanent residency.
 In general, recent graduates, skilled workers and entrepreneurs who meet the necessary requirements, can apply for the AINP.

 Alberta has been a popular tourist destination because of the many attractions it has to offer, including national parks, National Historic Sites, urban arts, cultural festivals, and outdoor activities such as skiing, hiking and camping.
 West Edmonton Mall, the largest mall in North America, is a shopping destination for more than 30 million people per year.